 My name is Anali (pronounced Anna Lee) which is actually my moms name backwards (Ilana).
 So you can see that I was born into a very creative family!
-I'm 24 years old and I live in Harrisburg Pennsylvania.
-I currently own my own private tattooing studio: Never More. located in Harrisburg.
+I'm 24 years old and I'm a traveling tattoo artist.
+I currently Live in San Diego, California and own my own private tattooing studio: Never More located in Harrisburg, Pennsylvania.

 Growing up, I always felt drawn to art.
 As cliche as it may seem; I always knew I had to be an artist.
 Drawing and painting with my father from the time I could hold a pencil.
 As a kid, I would always come up with different fields that I wanted to work in: Fashion Design, Interior Design, Photography, Painting, Architecture; but nothing felt quite like the right fit.
 When I was 15 I got my first tattoo.
 It was an instant attraction.
 I was captivated.
 The feeling of getting a tattoo, some thing so personal and so permanent, made me feel confident and beautiful.
 I wanted to be able to spread that feeling around.
 I wanted to give people the joy of artwork that they could wear.

 I started an apprenticeship when I turned 18.
 Since then I have lived and tattooed in New York, Connecticut, California, and Pennsylvania.
 I have had the rare pleasure of working alongside artists who have taught me so many things to help me grow and progress.
 Without them I wouldn't be where I am.

 Tattooing has taught me so much and I am still learning so much everyday.
 But I can say that as of right now I do love to do realism tattoos as well as stippling or any complex line tattoos such as lace, henna, geometric and mandala styles.
 The contrast between realism's soft and tangible appeal, alongside a bold design is something very powerful..